What World Border Security Congress had to say about ETIAS

 Experts in the industry also discussed how biometrics could be used to comply with privacy and data protection laws.
 It is still being debated how PNR and API data can be combined to fight terrorism and other serious crimes.

 ETIAS raised concerns about how visa waivers will make travel accessible to bona fide citizens using modern technology.
-How can they be integrated with Trusted Traveler Programs or other data sources to accelerate the travel process?
+Furthermore, how can they be integrated with Trusted Traveler Programs or other data sources to accelerate the travel process?

 Travelers from visa-exempt countries may enter Schengen up to 2023 by simply presenting their passports at arrival.
 These visitors must apply for an ETIAS visa waiver three business days before departure, starting in late 2023.